The Most Probable Transition Paths of Stochastic Dynamical Systems: A Sufficient and Necessary Characterization: Markovian bridges and most probable transition paths

-First of all, we need to define the most probable transition paths for the system $(\ref{newsde})$.
-Note that the modified drift $b$ in \eqref{m-drift} is singular at time $t=l$.
-In fact, it is this singular attractive potential which forces all the paths of $Y$ to $x_l$ at time $l$ \cite{Cetin2016}.
-In other words, the process $Y$ must ``transit'' to $x_l$ at time $l$.
-So formally we do not need to emphasis the transition behaviour for the process $Y$.
+Note that the drift term in \eqref{newsde} is singular at time $t=T$.
+In fact, it is this singular attractive potential that forces all the trajectories of $Y$ to $x_T$ at time $T$ \cite{Cetin2016}.
+In other words, the process $Y$ must ``transit'' to $x_T$ at time $T$.
+So formally we do not need to emphasize the transition behavior for the process $Y$.
 That is, the problem reduces to: among all possible smooth paths starting at $x_0$, which one is most probable for the solution process $Y$ of $(\ref{newsde})$?
-Inspired by \eqref{MPTP-2} and Theorem \ref{OMderived}, we have the following definition. \begin{definition} The \textbf{most probable path} of the system $(\ref{newsde})$ is a path $\psi^*$ such that for each path $\psi$ in $C^2_{x_0}[0,l]$, we have